 The garden is a valuable resource and is planned as carefully as indoor provision.
 There are opportunities for climbing, balancing, riding tricycles and scooters, ball skills, digging in the sand or water, observing the natural world, role-play and much more!
 We strongly believe in the principles of fresh air and exercise and promote this.
 Girls are encouraged to play in the garden in all weathers.

-- Snack time.
-We encourage girls to drink water whenever they are thirsty and there is a healthy snack, such as fruit, mid-morning and mid-afternoon.
+We encourage girls to drink water whenever they are thirsty and and they bring in a healthy snack, such as fruit or vegetables.

-- Circle time.
-For the last half-hour of the session the girls tidy up the garden and the classroom, then return for circle time, which may involve stories and music.
-This time may also be used to share news, discuss activities or involve the girls in planning.
+For the last half-hour of the session the girls tidy up the classroom, then return for circle time, which may involve stories and music.
+This time is also used to share news, discuss activities or involve the girls in planning.

-- What do the adults do?
-The adults who work with the girls are engaged in focused activities with small groups of girls where direct teaching may be involved, observing and recording play, modelling play, extending language, supporting behaviour and cooperative play.
+The adults who work with the girls are engaged in focused activities with individuals or a small group of girls.
+Direct teaching may be involved along with observing and recording play, modelling play, extending language, supporting behaviour and encouraging cooperative play.